ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 > The naming of these options in the OVHcloud Control panel is different from the naming in Openstack/Horizon.
 If you are doing this via the OVHcloud Control panel, make sure you select the right option.
 >

-**This guide explains how to shelve, pause or suspend your instance**
+**This guide explains how to shelve, pause or suspend your instance.**

 ## Requirements